nicoloddo/narrator/README.md

 python narrator.py
 ```

-These steps are automated by simply running the run.sh or run_instant_narrator.sh file.
+These steps are automated by simply running the run.sh.